 Scaled Professional Scrum:

-This certification is for those professionals who want to demonstrate their knowledge of scaling Scrum and Nexus framework.
+This certification is for those professionals who want to demonstrate their knowledge of scaling Scrum and the Nexus framework.

 Professional Scrum with Kanban: